rule

 Thus does the sungod traverse the 95.1 million yojanas of the circumference of the earthly sphere with a speed of two thousand and half a yojana in about a kshana [± 1,6 sec; see also verse 12].
 (Vedabase)

-*: To modern measurements encircles the earth the sun at an average distance of 92.960.000 miles or 149.591.000 km.
+*: According to modern measurements the earth encircles the sun at an average distance of 92.960.000 miles or 149.591.000 km.
 The circumference of its orbit is about 940 million km.
-Considering that would this calculation of the apparent geocentric path of the sun to an earthly Mānasottara range result in a yojana of about 9.8 km in this context.
+Considering that, this calculation of the apparent geocentric path of the sun to an earthly Mānasottara range would result in a yojana of about 9.8 km in this context.
+With Meru as the energetic pivot is meant that everything in the galaxy spins around the center where the heap of stars is found of Brahmā's golden globe.
+Thus the pole star, whereabout the stars in the night sky seem to turn, is also identified with that point and called Meru, while the actual pivot of the stars around us - and thus also our sun - astronomically is found elsewhere, viz. in Sagittarius A.

 Production: